 HIV stops the body’s immune system working properly.
-It does this by getting inside cells (called CD4 or T-cells) in our immune system.
-HIV destroys or damages these cells, makes copies of itself and then goes on to infect and destroy or damage more cells.
+It does this by getting inside cells called CD4 or T-cells.
+HIV destroys or damages these cells, makes copies of itself and then infects and destroys or damages more cells.

 AIDS stands for Acquired Immune Deficiency Syndrome.

-If HIV isn't treated, the gradual weakening of the immune system it causes leaves the body vulnerable to serious illnesses it would normally be able to fight off.
+If HIV isn't treated, the gradual weakening of the immune system will leave the body vulnerable to illnesses it would normally be able to fight off.

-In the UK, if you develop certain AIDS-defining illnesses or opportunistic infections, you are diagnosed as having AIDS – sometimes also called ‘late-stage HIV’.
+In the UK, if you develop certain AIDS-defining illnesses or opportunistic infections, you are diagnosed as having AIDS – sometimes called late-stage HIV.